 The on-site childcare will take place in a room adjacent to the main conference hall so that parents can easily check in throughout the day.

 Please register your interest for on-site childcare during registration, and include information such as the language your child speaks, dietary restrictions, allergies, or other important information.
 In order to have correct numbers, we ask you to please register before the online registration deadline (July 31, 2019).

 - Abstracts must be in English and have a strict minimum and maximum character limit (minimum 2000 characters, maximum 4000 characters, with spaces).

 - Each first author can submit only one abstract.

-- We discourage simultaneous podium or poster presentations by the same group of authors on a similar topic.
+- We discourage simultaneous podium (including Pecha Kucha) and poster presentations by the same group of authors on a similar topic.

 - Abstracts lacking in substance may not be accepted.
 All abstracts should have a clear description of the research with mention of methods and results.

 - Abstracts are evaluated using a peer-review, graded scale.
-Normally all papers are reviewed by 2-4 persons per subfield.
-The top papers are selected for the plenary sessions.
+Normally all papers are reviewed by 2-4 reviewers per subfield using a quantitative ranking.
+The top ranking papers are selected for podium presentations.

 - Accepted presenters will be notified in June.

 - Due to time constraints, only a limited number of podiums presentations will be accepted.
 Therefore, some authors not accepted for podium talks will be offered the option of presenting a poster.